mkasuboski/100-days-of-code/log.md

 ### Day 2 November 3rd, 2018

 **Today's Progress**: Continuing my journey with CSS.
 I have the structure figured out.
 It is fairly easy to see what the code is doing to the page, but I am still learning/needing to learn.
 I see colors and shapes and gradients showing real promise toward a great end product but it still looks very rough.
 I am really enjoying this, but at times it can be a struggle.
 I spent way more than an hour today...
+### Day 0 ***RESTART* April 15th 2020
+It's a new day.
+Got busy with life and a new job and forgot what was really important!
+I want to re-commit to the 100 day challenge.
+I started the free code camp today by going through the entire intro to html.
 <!---

 ### Day 0: February 30, 2016 (Example 1)